norselord/wittleguys-ecommerce/content/products/artisan-storage-box.md

 ---
-title: "Artisan Storage Box"
+title: "Handmade Cotton Tote Bag"
 price: 49.99
 stripe_price_id: "price_1ABC123"
-image: "/images/artisan-storage-box.jpg"
+image: "/images/cotton-tote-bag.jpg"
-emoji: "📦"
+emoji: "👜"
-description: "Beautifully crafted wooden storage box perfect for jewelry, keepsakes, or desk organization.
-Made from sustainable hardwood."
+description: "Beautifully handsewn cotton tote bag perfect for shopping, beach trips, or everyday use.
+Made from 100% pure cotton with reinforced handles."
 draft: false
 ---

-Beautifully crafted wooden storage box perfect for jewelry, keepsakes, or desk organization.
-Made from sustainable hardwood with precision joinery and a smooth finish.
+Beautifully handsewn cotton tote bag perfect for shopping, beach trips, or everyday use.
+Made from 100% pure cotton with reinforced handles and durable construction.

 ## Features
+- 100% pure cotton fabric
+- Handsewn with reinforced stitching
+- Sturdy cotton handles
+- Roomy interior with side pockets
-- Handcrafted from sustainable hardwood
+- Eco-friendly and sustainable
-- Precision joinery for durability
-- Smooth, natural finish
-- Perfect for jewelry, keepsakes, or desk organization
-- Dimensions: 8" x 6" x 4"
+- Dimensions: 16" x 14" x 4"

-Each piece is unique and crafted with attention to detail, making it a perfect gift or personal treasure.
+Each bag is unique and crafted with attention to detail, making it a perfect sustainable alternative to plastic bags.